andremann/SKG-IF/docs/source/datasources.rst

 ``thematic``
 ----
-*Boolean* (mandatory): Boolean value specifying if the :ref:`Data source <Data source>` is dedicated to a given discipline or is instead discipline agnostic.
+*Boolean* (optional): Boolean value specifying if the :ref:`Data source <Data source>` is dedicated to a given discipline or is instead discipline agnostic.

 .. code-block:: json
    :linenos: